sara510singh-acc/GenAI-/math-ai-tutor/README.md

 ## How It Works
 The system uses a system prompt that instructs the AI to behave like a tutor.
 Instead of giving direct answers, the AI asks guiding questions and provides hints so that the student can solve the problem on their own.

----

-## How to Run
-1. Install required libraries: